FranGomezVenegas/TRFE-ComponentsV1/tr-procedures/README.md

 [- v0.2.36 #380.
 The table readOnlyTable needs its own lateral scroll](https://github.com/FranGomezVenegas/FrontE-Issues/issues/380)
 [- v0.2.37 Serial Port view]
-[- v0.2.38 not change ready in resetView for grid with buttons]
+[- v0.2.38 not change ready in resetView for grid with buttons] [- v0.2.39 serial port with table for the readings]